ONS-Innovation/ons-python-template-simple/README.md

 │   │   ├── ci.yml                    # Workflow for Continuous Integration, running tests and other checks on commits to `main` and on pull requests.
 │   │   └── codeql.yml                # CodeQL workflow for automated identification of security vulnerabilities in the codebase.
 (Public Repos Only)
 │   ├── security-scan.yml.example     # Security scan workflow for running Bandit on the project.
 Needs to be renamed to security-scan.yml and moved to the [.github/workflows](.github/workflows) folder
-│   ├── security-scan-fix.yml.example # Security scan workflow with auto-fixing for running Bandit on the project.
-Needs to be renamed to security-scan-fix.yml and moved to the [.github/workflows](.github/workflows) folder.
-│   ├── ruff-fix.yml.example          # Ruff fix workflow with auto-fixing for running Ruff on the project.
-Needs to be renamed to ruff-fix.yml and moved to the [.github/workflows](.github/workflows) folder.
 │   ├── CODEOWNERS.yml                # CODEOWNERS file for the repository.
 │   ├── dependabot.yml                # Configuration for Dependabot, which automatically checks for outdated dependencies and creates pull requests to update them.
 │   ├── ISSUE_TEMPLATE.md             # Template for issues raised in the repository.